truenas/middleware/docs/userguide/freenas_install.rst

     :width: 5.9783in
     :height: 4.6035in

-This screen is used to set the size (or upper limit) of the virtual machine. **Increase the default size to 2 or 4 GB**.
+This screen is used to set the size (or upper limit) of the virtual machine. **Increase the default size to 8 GB**.
 Use the folder icon to browse to a directory on disk with sufficient space to hold the virtual machine.

 Once you make your selection and press "Next", you will see a summary of your choices.
 Use the "Back" button to return to a previous screen if you need to